NiteeShah/ai/README.md

 ## Colab Project

-Follow the Google Colab Notebook alternatively - ai_rag_v3.ipynb
+As an alternative way to implement Naive RAG, you can copy the Google Colab Python NoteBook

+'ai_rag_simple/ai_rag_v3.ipynb'

 ## Project Structure